First recorded by Tommy Edwards (US #18/R&B #1 1951).

 Other hit versions by Tommy Edwards (re-recording US #1/UK #1 1958), Cliff Richard (US #25/UK #2 1963), The Four Tops (US #24/R&B #6/UK #5 1970).

 “Tommy Edwards was the first to record, and chart, with the song after its re-naming and he topped the R&B chart with it in 1951.
-Edwards would re-record ‘It’s All in the Game’ in 1958 with a new arrangement and top both the US and UK Pop music charts.
-Other charting versions have be recorded by Cliff Richard and The Four Tops.”
+In 1958, Edwards would re-record am even more popular arrangement of ‘It’s All in the Game’, topping both the US and UK pop music charts.
+Other charting versions would also be recorded by Cliff Richard and The Four Tops.”

 Louis Armstrong, “It’s All in the Game” (1953):